Dad Dynamics: The Balancing Act of Modern Fatherhood

 4. Show Physical Affection

 Society has presented fathers with confusing advice about showing physical affection, particularly with their sons, because of the mistaken notion that this encourages weakness of character.
 There’s more evidence to the contrary, however.
 Psychologist and historian Lloyd DeMause points out that boys’ problems with aggression and lack of impulse control is more connected to the lack of tender nurturance, physical touch, and verbal cooing they receive as infants rather than testosterone levels, which are relatively equal in boys and girls during early childhood years (10).
 Consequently, boys don’t learn to self-soothe as well as girls do.
-Dads, it’s okay to hug and kiss your boys and girls as much as you want, for as long as you want — as long as they enjoy it.

 5. Learn to Let Go